minhlamvn/minhlamvn.github.io/index.md

 - Python (Flask) backend
 - HTML/CSS frontend
 - SQLite database
-- Features: user/admin authentication, product management, search, shopping cart, and checkout simulation.
+- Features: Designed and managed the SQLite schema and used SQL−Alchemy to define relationships, ensuring atomic transactions for the checkout process and implementing role-based authorization.

 ---